Overview

 DIRECTED BROKERAGE

-through a specified broker-dealer.
+specified broker-dealer.
 Additionally, our Firm typically does not permit the Client to direct brokerage.
+Our Firm places

-broker or dealer to obtain goods or services on the plan's behalf.
-Such direction is permitted provided that the
+dealer to obtain goods or services on the plan's behalf.
+Such direction is permitted provided that the goods and services

 AGGREGATION & ALLOCATION OF TRANSACTIONS

-Clients and is consistent with the disclosures made to Clients and terms defined in the Investment Advisory
+and is consistent with the disclosures made to Clients and terms defined in the Investment Advisory Agreement.
+No Client

-• When only a small percentage of the order is executed, with respect to purchase allocations, allocations
+• When only a small portion of the order is filled, purchase allocations may be assigned to accounts with the highest

 •